Fizzymatt/hackerbox_symfony_4_twig_parcel/README.md

 ### Prerequisites ###

 - A local installation of the [Composer](https://getcomposer.org/) dependency manager
-- A local installation of the latest stable [NodeJs](https://nodejs.org)
+- A local installation of [NodeJs](https://nodejs.org) 12.14.1+.
+I've included an .nvmrc file for those people that are using [NVM](https://github.com/nvm-sh/nvm)

 ### Install dependencies ###